 Facts: Assume the facts from Example 9, except that ABC hires DEF to harvest the timber on ABC's behalf, rather than selling the standing timber to XYZ.
-ABC agrees to pay DEF \$50,000 in exchange for its services.
-After the harvest, the logs are sold to GHI Lodge, Inc. (GHI) for \$250,000.
-GHI is purchasing the logs for its own use; it will use the logs to construct a new lodge in unincorporated Skamania County (which is also the location of the harvest site).
+ABC agrees to pay DEF \$50,000 in exchange for DEF's harvesting and manufacturing (measuring, delimbing, and bucking of felled trees) services.
+After the timber has been severed, measured, delimbed, and bucked into logs by DEF, ABC sells the logs to GHI Lodge, Inc. (GHI) for \$250,000.
+GHI is purchasing the logs to construct a new lodge (for GHI's own use) in unincorporated Skamania County (which is also the location of the harvest site).

-Result: ABC is required to report \$250,000 in gross income under the following B&O tax classifications: Extracting Timber and Retailing.
-ABC is also eligible to claim a MATC equal to its Extracting Timber B&O tax liability.
+Result: ABC (as the owner of the timber) must report \$250,000 in gross income under the following B&O tax classifications: Extracting timber, manufacturing of timber products, and retailing.
+ABC is eligible to claim the MATC equal to its extracting timber B&O tax and manufacturing of timber products B&O tax liabilities.
+ABC must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).
 ABC is required to collect retail sales tax at the current combined state and local rate for unincorporated Skamania County.
-ABC is subject to timber excise tax.
-See chapters 84.33 RCW and 458-20 WAC.
-DEF is required to report \$50,000 in gross income under the Extracting for Hire Timber B&O tax classification and is not eligible for a credit or deduction.
+ABC is also subject to timber excise tax.
+See chapters 84.33 RCW and 458-40 WAC.

+DEF must report \$50,000 in gross income under the extracting for hire timber and processing for hire timber products B&O tax classifications.
+DEF must timely file an Annual Tax Performance Report as required under RCW 82.04.260(12).
+DEF is not eligible for the MATC.

-(7) Equipment and supplies used in timber harvest operations. ((The)) Retail sales tax applies to all ((purchases of)) retail sales of tangible personal property, including equipment, component parts of equipment, and supplies by persons engaging in timber operations unless a specific exemption applies.
+((The)) Retail sales tax applies used in timber harvest operations. ((The)) Retail sales tax applies to all ((purchases of)) retail sales of tangible personal property, including equipment, component parts of equipment, and supplies by persons engaging in timber operations unless a specific exemption applies.
 Purchases of fertilizer and spray materials (e.g., pesticides) for use in the cultivating of timber are also subject to ((the)) retail sales tax, unless purchased for resale ((as tangible personal property)).
-If ((the)) a seller fails to collect the ((appropriate)) retail sales tax, the buyer is required to remit ((the retail sales tax ()) what is commonly referred to as "deferred retail sales tax"(( $\frac{1}{2}$ ) or use tax)) directly to the department.
+If ((the)) a seller fails to collect the ((appropriate)) retail sales tax, the buyer is required to remit ((the retail sales tax ()) what is commonly referred to as "deferred retail sales tax"(() or use tax)) directly to the department.

-If a person ((using property in Washington incurs a use tax liability, and prior to that use paid)) acquires tangible personal property in a transaction that is not subject to the Washington retail sales tax, the person is subject to the Washington use tax based on the place of first use of that tangible personal property in Washington.
+If a person ((using property in Washington incurs a use tax liability, and prior to that use paid)) acquires tangible personal property in a transaction that is not subject to retail sales tax, the person is subject to use tax based on the place of first use of the tangible personal property in Washington.
 In cases where a person has already paid a retail sales or use tax on the same tangible personal property to another state or foreign country (or political subdivision of either), that person may claim a credit for those taxes against ((the)) their Washington use tax liability.